MacRumors Sami Fathi: Customers with Visa cards…will be able to add their card to their Wallet on iPhone and Apple Watch.

 It was a big success.
 But the Mobile FeliCa agreements only covered store purchases, they didn’t cover things like in-app purchases.
 Even though many Japanese users added their VISA cards to Apple Pay they couldn’t use them to recharge Suica cards because in app purchases were not supported.

 Fast forward to 2020.
 VISA JP is a major sponsor of the Tokyo Olympics showering sponsorship money to promote ‘VISA Touch’ EMV contactless cards.
 They want customers to use VISA Touch at stores, not iD and QUICPay because the margins are nicer and EMV contactless is a world standard except for places like Japan (FeliCa) and China (PBOC).
 Most of the POS equipment in Japanese stores is multi-protocol ready so the customer NFC flavor is a moot point.
 For whatever reason, let’s say marketshare, VISA JP finally signed on with Apple Pay.
+The first indication something was up occurred in November when VISA suddenly appeared, and disappeared in the Wallet add card lineup.

 What changed for all those VISA JP cards already working in Apple Pay Wallet these past few years?
 A VISA logo, in-app payments, dual mode NFC and Payment card Express Transit: